-Liverpool's Waterfront is aesthetically breathtaking, iconic and an honoured UNESCO World Heritage Site.
-It is a place not to miss off your Liverpool bucketlist.
+Liverpool's Waterfront is aesthetically breathtaking, iconic and a place not to miss off your Liverpool bucketlist.

 Take a look around and you'll stumble across some of the most maginificent mercantile architecture joined by world-class contemporary art and award-winning museums from maritime to music.
 There's an abundance of restaurants, bars, cafes and unique dockside hotels gathered in just this one beautiful part of Liverpool.